-In a compliance heavy industry such as healthcare, due diligence in selecting vendors should be thorough.
-The current infrastructure of healthcare has been built on a foundation of technology that has passed the rigor of previous compliance testing.
+In a compliance heavy industry such as banking, due diligence in selecting vendors should be thorough.
+The current infrastructure of banking has been built on a foundation of technology that has passed the rigor of previous compliance testing.
 But all of this must be re-evaluated with new compliance testing when moving to the cloud.
-Healthcare providers and medical equipment vendors will want to ensure that new solutions are both vetted and tested.
-New compliance standards have been established for the cloud to help software providers navigate these waters.
-Product and service vendors supporting a cloud migration should be asked about their ability to meet standards such as SOC 2 Type II and HIPAA.
+Financial institutions (FIs) will want vendors to ensure that new solutions are both vetted and tested.
+New compliance standards have been established for the cloud to help both application providers and FIs navigate these waters.
+Product and service vendors supporting a cloud migration should be asked about their ability to meet standards such as SOC 2 Type II and PCI.

-- Amazon Web Services and Microsoft Azure maintain compliance to most major security standards and publish their compliance reports, including SOC 2, for customers. - Many SD-WAN and other network providers are not compliant with standards such as PCI, HIPAA, and SOC 2 Type II.
+- Amazon Web Services and Microsoft Azure maintain compliance to most major security standards and publish their compliance reports, including SOC 2, for customers. - Many SD-WAN and other network providers are not compliant with standards such as PCI and SOC 2 Type II.
 Some use partners for deployment and management that may also require compliance audits.